Markus Mettenleiter

 Functions

 Let's begin by taking a look at the different parts of the configurator, what they do, and how they work together.
 The Configurator for creating reports is the heart of ISIpedia.
-By specifying the three parameters Data Type, Area and Topic, the users can quickly generate the required report and either download it as a PDF or modify it further through comparison of different climate models.
+By specifying the three parameters Type, Area and Topic, the users can quickly generate the required report and either download it as a PDF or modify it further through comparison of different climate models.

-The entry point of the generator.
-Users see the different parameters they have to specify to generate a report.
+The entry point of the generator: Users see the different parameters they have to specify to generate a report.

-Data Type: For Data Type users can choose on which model their report should be based on.
+Data Type: For Data Type users can choose which model their report should be based on.
 Ranging from historical observations, present-day conditions or future projections.

 Topic: Within every big topic are several subtopics (called indicators), which can be freely selected and combined for the report.